infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 ### Family tracing and Best Interests Determination
 * In both emergency and non-emergency settings, it is often necessary to carry out extensive work to trace a child’s family.
 This tracing should take place after the initial assessment of the child, and may include identifying and tracing family members in different areas or even countries who could take care of the child.
+    * Trace and locate the biological parent/s; or
+    * Trace and locate member/s of the extended family where biological parent/s are untraceable
+    * Confirming the willingness of the parent/s and/or member/s of the extended family
 * it is always valuable to properly assess the best interests of the child, BID tools can be useful in the assessment process.
 * Details of good practice in the assessment of the child
 * Ensure the well-being of each child is quickly assessed by trained staff.